 - for the purpose advised to the patient at the time of collection of the information,

-- as required for delivery of the service to the patient,
+- as required for delivery of the service to the patient, including sharing of address and phone number with third-party providers for the purposes of parcel delivery and tracking.

 - as required for the ordinary operation of our services (i.e. to refer the patient to a medical specialist or other health service provider),